Frank Cappelli

-Frank Cappelli (August 17, 1952 – March 6, 2018) was the star of the children's television series Cappelli & Company.
+Frank E. Cappelli (August 17, 1952 – March 6, 2018) was an American musician and television actor who was the star of the children's television show Cappelli & Company.
 He was also a solo singer and recording artist with six releases on the A&M Records label.
+He played guitar.

 Cappelli was born in Utica, New York, and raised from age four in Mt.
 Lebanon, Pennsylvania.

-Cappelli died of a heart attack at age 65 on March 6, 2018.
+Cappelli died of a myocardial infarction at age 65 on March 6, 2018.